University of Florida word mark

 Progress Report FAQs

-What should I do if due dates are not listed in the executed award terms and conditions?
+What should I do if progress report due dates are not listed in the executed award terms and conditions?

-Many sponsors do not list technical report due dates in the award document but instead rely on the FOA, Policy Guides or other resources.
-We suggest you consult those policy guides, ask your Research Administrator, or reach out to ufawards@ufl.edu if you are unclear on reporting obligations.
+Many sponsors do not list technical report due dates in the award document but instead rely on the Funding Opportunity Announcement, Policy Guides, or other resources to communicate progress report due dates.
+Consult those policy guides, ask your Research Administrator, or reach out to ufawards@ufl.edu if you are unclear on reporting obligations.

 What should I do if I cannot meet technical report deadlines?

-If you cannot meet technical report deadlines, you should first contact your Program Manager / Technical Contact to see if it’s possible to obtain a deadline extension.
-Your Program Manager / Technical Contact is not required, or may not have authority, to grant an extension.
+If you cannot meet technical report deadlines, you should first contact your Program Manager/Technical Contact to see if it is possible to obtain a deadline extension.
+Be aware that your Program Manager/Technical Contact is not required, or may not have authority, to grant an extension.

 Can DSP help me submit my technical reports or obtain due date extensions?

-While DSP is happy to help you understand the terms and conditions of your award, including technical report due dates, it is your responsibility as a PI to prepare the technical reports by the deliverable due date and obtain technical report due date extensions from your Program Manager / Technical Contact, if necessary.
+While DSP is happy to help you understand the terms and conditions of your award, including technical report due dates, it is your responsibility as a PI to prepare the technical reports by the due date and obtain technical report due date extensions from your Program Manager/Technical Contact if necessary.
 If you still have questions or concerns after researching how to prepare and submit your reports, please email DSP at ufawards@ufl.edu.

 Who submits financial reports?
 What about property reports?
 Invention reports?